roberte777/presentations/crap/pytoolbox.md

 - From a user perspective, a subscriber simply connects to the broker and receives messages on a topic
 - Simple thought process for any new connections
 - Topics are strings, so they are easy to remember since their purpose can be encoded in their name
-- Can support multiple transport and messaging protolcs with just the switch of a config flag
+- Can support multiple transport and messaging protocols with just the switch of a config flag

 ---